hughobrien/zfs-remote-mirror/README.md

 ----------------
 If the thought of the decryption key for some sensitive data being automatically sent to a system outside of your immediate physical control concerns you, but you still want all the advantages of ZFS, you might consider adding an encrypted volume.

-This is a virtual storage device that we can layer GELI encryption on top of, using completely different key material but still stored in the ZFS pool such that it can be snapshotted, have only its changes transferred on backup and have the benefit of strong data integrity.
+This is a ZFS powered virtual storage device that we can layer GELI encryption on top of, using completely different key material but still stored in the ZFS pool such that it can be snapshotted, have only its changes transferred on backup and have the benefit of strong data integrity.

 	root@local# mkdir /wd/vol; chown hugh /wd/vol
 	root@local# zfs create -s -V 100G wd/vol